Respectful University

 • Unreasonably shunning a person in the workplace or classroom

-• Threatening or abusive language (oral, sign, or written, including voice mail, email, online chats and comments posted on websites)
+• Threatening or abusive language (oral, sign, or written, including letters, voice mail, email, texts, direct electronic messages (or messages through social media), online chats and comments posted on websites)

 • Excessive criticism of a person’s work or their private lives, when not related to appropriate evaluation of performance

-• Bullying: persistent, offensive, abusive, intimidating or insulting behaviour, abuse of power and/or unfair punitive sanctions which makes the recipient feel upset, threatened, humiliated and/or vulnerable, which undermines the recipient's self-confidence and/or reduces the recipient's feelings of self-esteem and self-worth, and which may cause the recipient to suffer stress.
+• Bullying: persistent, inappropriate, offensive, abusive, intimidating or insulting behaviour, abuse of power and/or unfair punitive sanctions which makes the recipient feel threatened, humiliated and/or vulnerable.

 Harassment Based on Prohibited Grounds

-• hostility towards, and/or rejecting or excluding individuals or groups because of their mental or physical disability, age, religion or religious creed, family status, marital status, sex (including pregnancy and gender identity), sexual orientation, ancestry, colour, race or perceived race, nationality, place of origin, and receipt of public assistance; or on physical size, or weight
+• Hostility towards, and/or rejecting or excluding individuals or groups because of their mental or physical disability, age, religion or religious creed, family status, marital status, sex (including pregnancy and gender identity), sexual orientation, ancestry, colour, race or perceived race, nationality, place of origin, and receipt of public assistance.
+In the case of an employee, this also includes their physical size or weight

-• using a person's mental or physical disability, age, religion or religious creed, family status, marital status, sex (including pregnancy and gender identity), sexual orientation, ancestry, colour, race or perceived race, nationality, place of origin, and receipt of public assistance; or on physical size, or weight to demoralize or demean them
+• Using a person’s mental or physical disability, age, religion or religious creed, family status, marital status, sex (including pregnancy and gender identity), sexual orientation, ancestry, colour, race or perceived race, nationality, place of origin, and receipt of public assistance.
+In the case of an employee, this also includes their physical size or weight

-• ridiculing a person for the effects that a disability, illness or medication to treat an disability or illness, have on that person's appearance and/or behaviour
+• Ridiculing a person for the effects that a disability, illness or medication to treat a disability or illness, have on that person’s appearance and/or behaviour

 What is Not Harassment / Discrimination

-• reasonable actions taken by a sport leader relating to the coaching, supervision, or assessment of students, including with respect to their sport performance and conduct, including in accordance with sport, athletic or University policies.
+c. reasonable actions taken by a Sport Leader relating to the coaching, supervision, assessment of student athletes, including with respect to their sport performance and conduct, including in accordance with sport, athletic or University policies.

-The University will not condone Harassment under the guise of "strong management".
-However, the University will regard an assertive management, supervisory, teaching or coaching style as acceptable provided that employees and students are treated with respect and dignity.
+The University will not condone Harassment and/or Discrimination under the guise of “strong management”.
+However, an assertive management, supervisory, teaching or coaching style will be acceptable provided that employees and students are treated with respect and dignity.

-Examples of situations that do not constitute Harassment include, but are not limited to:
+Examples of situations that do not constitute Harassment and/or Discrimination include, but are not limited to:

 • Legitimate, reasonable managerial actions relating to the management and direction of workers or the workplace